 The chance to create a better future while maintaining a connection with the child is one reason why mothers “give their baby up” for adoption.

 Do you feel compelled by the ability of adoption to change the life of so many people?
-This could by why you choose to place baby in adoption.
+This could by why you choose to place your baby in adoption.